 6. Create a great customer experience

-Once you approach marketing from the perspective of moving people through your funnel, it is clear that the no single marketing tactic will be a silver bullet.
+Once you approach marketing from the perspective of moving people through your funnel, it is clear that no single marketing tactic will be a silver bullet.
 Of course, any one tactic should help stimulate your pipeline a bit (some tactics more than others), but one-off tactics will likely only address one stage in your funnel.
 Even investing in content, which is required at all stages, depends on a website with good messaging and conversion forms in place so you can get back in touch with prospects and leads through email.
 Marketing is not rocket science, and it can be kept simple, but be sure your plan includes an integrated set of tactics that will move people through your funnel.